materna-se/fegen/book/src/quickstart/setup.md

 To create the web server for your application, you can use the spring initializr.
 Go to [https://start.spring.io/](https://start.spring.io/).
-Select the `Gradle Project` and `Java` radio buttons and change the artifact metadata to `backend` (The name will automaticaly change as well).
+Select the `Gradle Project` and `Java` radio buttons, change the artifact metadata to `backend` (The name will automaticaly change as well) and choose Java `14` or above.

 > FeGen also supports Maven and Kotlin, but they are not used in this guide in order to keep it simple.
 > If you want to know how to configure FeGen with Maven, refer to the [Maven](../reference/plugin_configuration/maven.md) page of the reference documentation.